isabella0428/JOS/labs/lab1/ReadMe.md

 	((void (*)(void)) (ELFHDR->e_entry))();
 ```

-A: The last instruction the boot loader executed is to call the kernel's entry point	(boot/main.c).
+The first instruction the kernel executed is in kern/entry.S

 ```assembly
 # kern/entry.S